microsoft/onnxruntime/BUILD.md

     ```
 5. Run `./build.sh --config RelWithDebInfo --build_wheel` for Linux (or `build.bat --config RelWithDebInfo --build_wheel` for Windows)

-The build script runs all unit tests by default.
+The build script runs all unit tests by default (for native builds and skips tests by default for cross-compiled builds).

 The complete list of build options can be found by running `./build.sh (or ./build.bat) --help`